 By Jenna Greenfield MD

-There is incredible evidence that heat therapy, as in an infrared sauna, has some of the same benefits as exercise on our muscles and metabolism, and that relaxing in an infrared sauna actually increases muscle strength, endurance, and weight loss!
+There is incredible evidence that heat therapy, as in a far infrared sauna, has some of the same weight loss benefits as exercise on our muscles and metabolism, and that relaxing in an infrared sauna actually increases muscle strength, endurance, and weight loss!
 When our muscles are heated, they produce proteins called heat shock proteins.
 These proteins are also produced when we exercise, and in fact may be responsible for the benefits of exercise (1).

 Infrared Sauna for Increased Muscle Strength

 In a study on the effect of heat on muscle strength, subjects were exposed to about 120 degrees F for one hour daily for 11 days.
 They did not train during this time.
 Incredibly, after 11 days of passive heating, strength increased by 17% (2)!
 In another study, local heat was applied to the thigh muscle of humans for 8 hours a day, 4 days a week, for 10 weeks.
 They did no training or exercise during the 10 weeks.
 At the end of the 10 weeks, maximum forced knee extension increased 5.8%.
 The mean muscle cell cross sectional area of the vastus lateralis (thigh muscle) increased by 8.3% (3).
 These incredible studies show that heating the muscles increases muscle mass and strength without any exercise training.